Canon EOS R1 Review

 For those choosing between Sony and Canon MILCs, note that the Canon does not defocus the lens before focusing in One Shot AF mode.
 Especially because of this design difference, Canon's One Shot AF lock time is faster than that of the current Sony camera models.

 Until now, all review-time-current sensor-based Canon EOS AF systems have not provided cross-sensitive AF point technology.
-As a result, these cameras occasionaly struggle to focus on only perfectly horizontally oriented lines of contrast.
+As a result, these cameras occasionally struggle to focus on perfectly horizontally oriented lines of contrast.
 The R1 is the first to have cross-type AF points, and this capability is the primary differentiator from the R5 II's AF system.

 Canon's AF Case settings are provided.
-AF Case A (Auto) is the default, instructing the camera to analyze the scene and optimize the settings in real time, and M is the alternative.
+AF Case A (Auto) is the default, instructing the camera to analyze the scene and optimize the settings in real-time, and M is the alternative.
 AF tracking sensitivity and acceleration/deceleration tracking can be adjusted, enabling autofocus performance to be tuned to your needs.
 This AF system performs superbly in the Auto setting for most uses, leaving another challenging setup to the camera's judgment.

 Focus bracketing is available.